jarrodmillman/rcsds/standard/git-intro.rst

 And ``git rm`` works in a similar fashion.

-**Exercise**

-Add a new file ``file2.txt``, commit it, make some changes to it, commit them again, and then remove it (and don't forget to commit this last step!).

 Local, single-user, branching workflow
 ======================================

-Before understanding what a Git **branch** is, we need to revisit the idea of a **head**.
-As discussed Git labels every commit with cryptographic signature called a hash.
-These hashs can be considered to uniquely identify every commit and are used to verify that the contents of the commit and history of the commit are correct.
-While this is extremely important, it is unlikely that you will remember these hashes.
+To understand what a Git **branch** is, we first need to revisit the idea of a **head**.
+As discussed above, Git labels every commit with cryptographic signature called a hash.
+These hashes can be considered to uniquely identify every commit and are used to verify that the contents of the commit and history of the commit are correct.
+While there are many advantages to using these hashes to label the commits, it is unlikely that you will remember these hashes.
 This is where heads come into play.
 A head is an easy to remember label (e.g., ``HEAD``, ``master``, ``feature1``) that references a commit.

 .. figure:: ../figs/masterbranch.png